EOUSdigital/Loop-Focused-Logic/README.md

 SET object with mixed types
 CREATE an empty array for string values

-FOR each key in object
+FOR each key in the object
     IF typeof value is string
         PUSH the key or value to the string array